 The CEO confirmed that his company had plenty of:

-But, he managed to secure 99.1% of the shareholder votes for re-election as CEO so he’s clearly got more than a few fans.
+However, he managed to secure 99.1% of the shareholder votes for re-election as CEO so he’s clearly got more than a few fans.
 And let’s not forget that he was the chosen successor of Steve Jobs.

-This presentation might prove a blip as a raft of exciting product innovations hit the Apple store in the months ahead.
+His presentation might prove a blip as a raft of exciting product innovations hit the Apple store in the months ahead.
 Hold tight.